jeoste/jeoste.github.io/src/data/blog/db-vs-dw-dl.md

   - data lake
 description: Understanding how they differ and determining which one fits your requirements best
 ---
-> ...

-## What are we talking about ?

-In the world of data, and more globally digitalisation, internet, storage is and always be a hot topic.
-From floppy disk to CD, to USD stick, to Hard Drive then SSD and NVME, storing information, programs, pictures, music, videos is the real big turn of this century.

-Of course, depending your needs, and the era, you might choose one solution to another.
-USB Stick for an easy way to transport "hot" and light information, as folders, documents or music.
-Hard drive as backup for pictures, videos and important information that needs to last years (or decades)

-NVME to access quickly the information through your computer for gaming or video editing.

-But in the "data world" as know as business data, or companies data this storing system evolved in another way :
-How to store the data, but sometimes for minutes, sometimes years, or sometimes temporarily ?
-How to decide if, as a company, I'll need it to do analytics or saves transactions...

-Budget, management, sort, those questions belong to the technical team, the engineering part, but this technical solution **must** solve a business problems, and for that we need to know more about the company itself.

-## The questions to ask

-"Where are you going ?"
-As a first question it's always the most obvious, and sometimes the one we forget, what are the goals of the company that is using his data

-If the answer is "we don't know yet but we will see later" then you become almost certain that a database will be choosen.
-The reason is simple : database are versatile, not expensive, easily accessible through SQL.
-The amount of data can be handled with simple index, query optimisation, good architecture and design of the database (DDL).
-It requires a bit more engineering to think as a big picture, taking in consideration the whole data from all the applications and the use case of the company, that in this case we can call "business object".

-If the company knows exactly what to do, for example the analytical part is important, a data warehouse might be useful.
-In opposition, but mainly as a complement, DW focus on the analytics and the query parts.

-## The solutions to bring

-Nothing is black or white, even a combination of DB, DW and DL will have issues The best solutions is not the most "trendy" or "beautiful" or "used by other companies" The best solutions is the ones who solve the problems that is appearing with the "Questions to ask" part.

-Sure, if the company wants to invest more, even if at this right moment there is no such a strong demands in term of data, improving the infrastructure and combining database for the transactional and data warehouse for the analytical can be a good combination.

-Currently on the market, the choice is numerous, database can be in a public cloud, a private cloud or on-premise, in a server room hosted between the wall of the company

-But the pay-as-you-go is becoming more popular.
-Do not pay for $ XXX / month if you only consume $ XX.
+## Introduction

+In the world of data and digitalization, storage has always been a critical topic.
+From floppy disks to CDs, USB sticks, hard drives, SSDs, and NVMe drives, the evolution of storing information—whether programs, pictures, music, or videos—has been one of the defining technological revolutions of this century.

+The choice of storage solution depends on your specific needs and the era you're in:
+- **USB sticks** for easy transportation of "hot" and lightweight information like folders, documents, or music
+- **Hard drives** for backing up pictures, videos, and important information that needs to last years or decades
+- **NVMe drives** for quick access to information on your computer for gaming or video editing

+However, in the business data world, storage systems have evolved differently.
+Companies face unique challenges:
+- How to store data for minutes, years, or temporarily?
+- How to decide whether data is needed for analytics or transaction processing?
+- How to balance budget constraints with management and sorting requirements?

+These questions belong to the technical team and engineering department, but the technical solution **must** solve business problems.
+To make the right choice, we need to understand the company's specific needs and objectives.

+## Key Questions to Ask

+### "Where are you going?"

+This is always the most obvious question, yet sometimes the one we forget: **What are the company's goals for using their data?**

+If the answer is "We don't know yet, but we'll figure it out later," then you can be almost certain that a **database** will be chosen.
+Here's why:

+- **Databases are versatile** and not expensive
+- **Easily accessible** through SQL
+- **Manageable data volumes** with simple indexing, query optimization, and good database architecture and design (DDL)
+- **Requires engineering effort** to think big-picture, considering all data from applications and company use cases—what we call "business objects"

+If the company knows exactly what they want to achieve—for example, if analytics is a priority—a **data warehouse** might be more appropriate.
+Data warehouses focus primarily on analytics and query performance, often complementing rather than replacing traditional databases.

+## Available Solutions

+### No One-Size-Fits-All Approach

+Nothing is black or white in data architecture.
+Even combinations of databases, data warehouses, and data lakes will have their challenges.
+The best solution isn't necessarily the most "trendy," "beautiful," or "used by other companies."
+The best solution is the one that solves the specific problems identified in the "Questions to Ask" section.

+### Strategic Investment Considerations

+If a company wants to invest more in infrastructure, even when there isn't an immediate strong demand for data capabilities, combining a **database for transactional processing** with a **data warehouse for analytics** can be an excellent approach.

+### Deployment Options

+Currently, the market offers numerous choices.
+Data solutions can be deployed in:
+- **Public cloud** environments
+- **Private cloud** setups
+- **On-premise** infrastructure in company server rooms

+**Pay-as-you-go models** are becoming increasingly popular, allowing companies to pay only for what they consume rather than committing to fixed monthly costs.

+## Understanding the Three Main Solutions

+### 1. Database
+**Best for:** Transactional processing, real-time operations, structured data
+- **Use cases:** Customer records, order processing, inventory management
+- **Characteristics:** ACID compliance, fast read/write operations, structured schema
+- **Examples:** PostgreSQL, MySQL, Oracle, SQL Server

+### 2. Data Warehouse
+**Best for:** Analytics, reporting, business intelligence
+- **Use cases:** Historical analysis, trend reporting, executive dashboards
+- **Characteristics:** Optimized for complex queries, columnar storage, data modeling
+- **Examples:** Amazon Redshift, Snowflake, Google BigQuery, Azure Synapse

+### 3. Data Lake
+**Best for:** Raw data storage, machine learning, exploratory analysis
+- **Use cases:** IoT data, log files, unstructured data, data science projects
+- **Characteristics:** Schema-on-read, scalable storage, supports multiple data formats
+- **Examples:** Amazon S3, Azure Data Lake, Google Cloud Storage

+## Making the Right Choice

+When choosing between these solutions, consider:

+1. **Data Volume:** How much data do you need to store and process?
+2. **Data Velocity:** How fast is data being generated and how quickly do you need to access it?
+3. **Data Variety:** What types of data are you working with (structured, semi-structured, unstructured)?
+4. **Use Case:** Are you primarily doing transactions, analytics, or both?
+5. **Budget:** What are your cost constraints and ROI expectations?
+6. **Team Expertise:** What skills does your team have?

+## Conclusion

+The choice between a database, data warehouse, or data lake (or a combination) should be driven by your specific business requirements, not by industry trends.
+Start by clearly defining your data goals, then select the solution that best addresses those needs while considering your technical capabilities and budget constraints.

+Remember: the most expensive or complex solution isn't always the best one.
+Focus on solving your actual business problems rather than building infrastructure for problems you might have in the future.